wind-whispered/NumOptimizationkit/README.md

 # Convex-Optimization

-Cvxma is a Wolfram Mathematica package developed for Convex Optimization
+A Wolfram Mathematica package developed for Convex Optimization